prabhuignoto/vue-float-menu/README.md

 ## Features

-- **Draggable Menu Handle** - Drag and easily place the Menu anywhere on the screen.
+- **Draggable Menu Handle** - Drag and easily place the Menu anywhere on screen.
-- **Smart Menu** - Auto detects the top & bottom edges of the screen and flips the menu.
+- **Smart Menu** - Detects the top & bottom edges of the screen and flips the menu automatically.
 - **Smart Placement** - The Menu head automatically adjusts itself and always stays inside the viewport.
 - **Nested Menus** - Support for Nested menus up to any levels.
 It is always advisable to keep the nesting to a Minimum to have a good UX.
 - **Composition API** - Built using the latest Composition API from Vue 3.